Legendary actors and martial artists Aki Aleong and Mel Novak are inducted into the prestigious USA Martial Arts Hall of Fame

 Dr. Thomas is a 10th-degree grand master and is recognized as one of 20 worldwide.
 He has been active in the martial arts for over half a century.
 In addition to serving as the head coach for Team USA, he was inducted into 6 various martial arts 'Hall of Fame' institutions and listed in 'Who's Who' in the world of Martial Arts.
 Grandmaster Thomas has won over 200 awards and trophies and served in the U.S. Air Force for 7 years during the Vietnam Evacuation Era.
 He was a former athlete for the USA World Class Competition Team and has appeared in over 8 Martial Arts Motions pictures.

 The U.S.A.
 Martial Arts ‘Hall of Fame’ "Hall of Heroes" was originally created in 1976 by Grand Master Robert Trias, the first man to open a martial arts school in the U.S. In its beginning it was very small in nature and was done spontaneously at various Martial Arts functions.
 Grandmaster Thomas and Mike Day were called upon to orchestrate this function into what it is today.
-Even with the passing of Grandmaster Trias and Day, Thomas has kept this event alive himself and includes new exciting things each and every year.
+Even with the passing of Grandmaster Trias and Day, Thomas has kept this event alive himself and includes new exciting things each and every year."I would like to thank God for everything, especially receiving my 2017 Hall of Fame for Black Belt of the Year Award.
+I would like to thank my two mentors, Grandmaster-Actor Trovador Ramos and my best friend late Master-Actor Robert Lee.
+I would like to thank for Soke Frederick Peterson Jr., my beloved wife Luz, Grandmaster-Dr. Jim Thomas and especially you, Publicist-Manager Joe Williamson."

 This event actually spanned three days from May 19th to May 21st, with seminars and classes and the gala being on the 20th.
 Celebrities in attendance at the gala were Kathy Long, Art Camacho and many more.
 Martial artist and stand-up comic Mark Hoadley emceed the gala with his unique style of stand-up comedy.
 Sifu Hoadley is a three-time Hall of Fame inductee and last year's Alliance inductee.
 Mark frequently performs at The World Famous Comedy Store, The Ice House and the Clown House.
 Frank Paras Jr. was also bestowed with an award.